 For example, suppose a gene encodes one wild-type protein and it is required in the metabolic pathway of one organism.
 By mutating this protein-coding gene, the effect of the absence of that protein can be encountered.

 Also, it has great utility in the gene-editing technique and gene manipulation.
 Through gene manipulation, the activity of a particular protein can be determined as well.

 Besides these important applications, the method is often practiced to study protein-protein interaction, enzyme alteration, and enzyme silencing.

 Role of site-directed mutagenesis in the CRISPR-CAS9:

+Ligase seals the nick.
+The newly altered gene is incorporated in a plasmid, incorporated in host cells, cultured and transformed.
 Read more on the homologous-direct repair (HDR): What is gene editing and CRISPR-CAS9?